captainzero93/security_harden_linux/README.md

 Contributions to improve these scripts are welcome.
 Please submit a pull request or open an issue to discuss proposed changes.

 ## Disclaimer
 These scripts are provided as-is, without any warranty.
-The author is not responsible for any damage or data loss caused by the use of this script.
+The author is not responsible for any damage or data loss caused by the use of these scripts.
 Use at your own risk.